marcbria/mojo/README.md

 - [x] Speedup "htaccess" command.
 - [x] Request PKP a few minor changes in SessionManager class, bootstrap and config to suport multiOJS "out of the box".
 - [x] Ask for confirmation in potentially harmful operations.
+- [x] "Interactive mode": Ask for params when is required.
+- [x] "File based mode": Extracts arguments from a config file.
 - [ ] Hot backup with mysqlhotdump (under discussion)
 - [ ] Info: With versions, paths, plugins and other OJS basic info.
 - [ ] Update: To update OJS DB&code (based on /tools)